Allan Scott (hurdler)

-Allan Scott (born 27 December 1982) is a former hurdler from Scotland who competed at the 2008 Summer Olympics.
+Allan Scott (born 27 December 1982) is a Scottish former hurdler.
+He competed at the 2008 Summer Olympics.

 Biography

 Scott, a member of the Shaftesbury Barnet Harriers athletics club.
 He became the British 110 metres champion after winning the British AAA Championships title in 2005.

 He represented Scotland at the 2006 Commonwealth Games in Melbourne and at the 2008 Olympic Games in Beijing, he represented Great Britain in the 100 metres hurdles event.